José María Ampuero Jáuregui: Family and youth

 Ampuero Maguna married Genara Jáuregui Elguezabal, descendant to a prestigious Bilbao family; the couple had 5 children, born between 1829 and 1840.
 José María was the second one in sequence and the only son who survived early childhood.
 Close to nothing is known of his early years, except that he was growing up in wealth and as the only male heir of the family; according to hagiographic obituary notes, living mostly at the Eche Zuria estate since youth he demonstrated vivid interest in the history of his family, Durango, Biscay and Vascongadas.
-None of the sources consulted provides any information on his education and it is not clear whether, and if yes where and when he pursued an academic career.
+None of the sources consulted provide any information on his education and it is not clear whether, and if yes where and when he pursued an academic career.
 Sporadically he was later referred in the press as “distinguido abogado”, which might suggest his law studies, probably in the late 1850s.
 In the early 1860s he resided in Durango, aspiring to public posts and taking over the family economy.

 In 1870 Ampuero married María Milagro del Río y Aguero, the native of Madrid though related also to Burgos.
 The couple settled in the family residence in Durango; they had 7 children, born in the 1870s and 1880s.
 María del Carmen died in infancy and Antonio in his youth.
 José Joaquín succeeded his father in politics; as a Traditionalist in the 1910s and 1920s he served in the Biscay diputación, in the Congress and in the Senate, becoming also the local business tycoon.
 María de la Soledad married a Carlist politician, deputy mayor of Bilbao and senator Manuel Lezama Leguizamón.
 Most of Ampuero's grandchildren engaged in business and held executive posts in various companies, though the best known one, Casilda Ampuero Gandarias, married general José Enrique Varela and supposedly influenced him towards Carlism.
 Her daughter and the great-granddaughter to Ampuero Jáuregui, Casilda Varela Ampuero, married a guitar virtuoso, Paco de Lucía.
 Some of Ampuero's great-great-grandchildren are known as business moguls and at times attract media attention.